Trusted Litigation Lawyer Toronto: Strategic Advocacy & Lean Execution

 Why Early Legal Advice Matters

-- Preserve Evidence: Important documents and witness memories can fade or disappear over time.
+Preserve Evidence: Important digital documents and witness memories can fade or disappear over time.

-- Prevent Escalation: A well-drafted legal letter early on can often stop a dispute from escalating into a lengthy, expensive lawsuit.
+Prevent Escalation: A well-drafted “demand letter” early on can often stop a dispute from escalating into a lengthy, expensive lawsuit.

 Frequently Asked Questions